Aga Khan Mintu

-Aga Khan Mintu is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Dhaka-14 constituency.
+Aga Khan Mintu (born 15 March 1952) is a Bangladesh Awami League politician and former Jatiya Sangsad member from the Dhaka-14 constituency.

 Career

 Mintu served as the commissioner of Gabtali-Mirpur area in 1994.
 He was the vice president of Greater Mirpur Thana Awami League.
-He is currently the president of Shahali Thana Awami League.
+He is currently the president of Shah Ali Thana Awami League.
+Before that he did student politics in 1970, and was a freedom fighter in the 1971 Bangladesh Liberation War.

 Aslamul Haque, the previous Jatiya Sangsad member from the Dhaka-14 constituency, died in office on 4 April 2021.
 Mintu was then elected uncontested in that vacant position on 24 June in a by-election.